-Supervisions are centrally organised and are scheduled for the Michaelmas and Lent terms.
-Students are expected to write six essays for this paper, each not exceeding 2,500 words.
+Supervisions are scheduled for the Michaelmas and Lent terms.
+Students are expected to write six essays for this paper, each below roughly 2,500 words (excluding the bibliography).
 All essays should be word-processed, paginated, and include a bibliography citing all sources referenced at the end of the essay.
 While there is no mandated citation style, it is essential to maintain uniformity within each essay, using only one style, whether it be footnotes or in-text citations.
 See the Cambridge Libraries' subject guide for further information on referencing and citation style: https://libguides.cam.ac.uk/POLIS/referencing